Woman with hands on neck. Neck area is red indicating pain.

 • Take pictures of your injuries and send or store them somewhere safe.
 The Women’s Health SA/DV unit can also photograph your injuries

 • Monitor and document any effects of the assault.
-Sore the log somewhere safe.
+Store the log somewhere safe.
 Click here for a form to document/track your injuries

 • Follow up with your family doctor, nurse practitioner or other medical provider within a week